jnunyez/synchronization/README.md

 sts-plugin-lpxlh                          1/1     Running   0          2m40s
 ```

 The pods above represent the timing solution for T-GM of a node labeled `gm-1`.
-The diagram below illustrates the resulting TimingSync deployment on the OpenShift worker node.
+The diagram below illustrates the resulting Silicom Timing Synchronization stack deployment in the OpenShift worker node equipped with a Silicom STS4 card.

 ![Timing Stack](imgs/tgm.png)

 <figcaption>

-**Figure 6** Deployment of a T-GM
+**Figure 6** Deployment of a T-GM in the OpenShift worker node.

 </figcaption>